Religion in Oregon: Lack of religiosity

 A 2003 study, released once every 10 years, listed Benton County, Oregon as the least religious county per capita in the United States.
 Only 1 in 4 people indicated that they were affiliated with one of the 149 religious groups the study identified.
 The study indicated that some of the disparity, however, may be attributed to the popularity of less traditional religions (ones not included as an option in the study) in the Pacific Northwest.

 In a 2009 Gallup poll, Oregon ranked #1 of US states with the highest percentage of residents who were unaffiliated with any religion, at 24.6%.
 Although 46% of Oregonians identify religion as being "very important", a full 40% of Oregonians (including those affiliated with a religion) seldom or never attend services.

 In a different 2009 Gallup poll, Oregon was ranked as the seventh least religious state.
 In response to the question, "Is religion an important part of your life?", 53% of Oregonians responded "yes".
 The most religious state was Mississippi, with 85%, and the least religious state was Vermont, with 42%.
 The states less religious than Oregon, in order, are Washington, Alaska, Massachusetts, Maine, New Hampshire, and Vermont.
 In a 2006 Gallup poll, Oregonians tied for seventh state with the lowest church attendance, at 32%, along with California and Washington.
 Church attendance ranged from 58% to 24% in the poll.

-According to a 2017 study from the Public Religion Research Institute, the percentage of unaffiliated individuals was 36% (second-highest to Vermont, which was reported 41% religiously-unaffiliated).
+According to a 2017 study from the Public Religion Research Institute, the percentage of unaffiliated individuals was 36% (second-highest to Vermont, which was reported as 41% religiously-unaffiliated).